RESTORATIVE DISCIPLINE: Help Your Students Improve Their Behavior and Strengthen Their Learning

 Practical Ideas and Strategies

 In this seminar, Kevin Curtis, a nationally recognized expert on restorative practices, will share numerous preventive measures that are designed to build skills and attitudes in students while producing healthy and productive relationships among students and staff.
-You will learn a system of restorative practices that repair damaged relationships through reflective conversations that give students an opportunity to become aware of the harm they have caused and develop plans to make amends and move forward with a more positive attitude and behavior in the future both in-class and online.
+You will learn a system of restorative practices that repair damaged relationships through reflective conversations that give students an opportunity to become aware of the harm they have caused and develop plans to make amends and move forward with a more positive attitude and behavior in the future.

 Ten Key Benefits of Attending